About the Program

 Through a collaboration with the North Carolina Division of Vocational Rehabilitation and Alliance Health, ServiceSource places adults with disabilities in full and part-time jobs throughout North Carolina.
 Our Job Placement program in North Carolina includes a variety of services:

-Individuals are exposed to situational assessments to identify vocational interests, capabilities and challenges.
+Individuals are exposed to assessments to identify vocational interests, capabilities and challenges.
 The evaluation determines the individual’s level of vocational competence and the specific programming needs of the individual.

 Work Adjustment Training

 Work adjustment training utilizes individual and group work and work-related activities to help the individual understand the meaning, value and demands of work.
 Work adjustment training provides generalized training and real or simulated work in order to assist individuals in the development of general values, attitudes, and behaviors appropriate for a work environment.

 An Employment Specialist provides job coaching and can assist with job searches, application and resume development, interview skills and further job training.

 Provides periodic support services for individuals with disabilities to prepare the individual to work as independently as possible.
 The program encompasses a variety of services, which vary according to the employment needs of the individual participant.
 They can include vocational evaluation, job development, intensive training, job placement and long-term support.
 Support services for the individual’s family and consultation with the employer and other involved agencies may also be provided.

 If you are received disability benefits from the Social Security Administration and looking for employment services, ServiceSource can help.
 ServiceSource is an approved Employment Network (EN) through the Social Security Administration’s Ticket-to-Work program.
 ServiceSource is currently providing employment services in the Cumberland County area.